PoisotLab/ms_mangal_synthesis/manuscript.md

 recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and especially along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, networks are at risk of unravelling: for example by invasion of destabilizing exotic species them [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19].
-Simulation studies suggest that knowing the shape of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on the species in the food web, climate, and climate projection.
+As ecosystems and climates are changing rapidly, networks are at risk of unravelling and disassembly: for example by invasion of destabilizing exotic species them [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
+@BartMcCa19].
+Simulation studies suggest that knowing the structure of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on the species in the food web, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
-First, an expansion of the analytical tools to study ecological networks and their variation in space [@PoisCana12; @PoisStou15; @PoisGuev17].
+First, an expansion of the analytical tools to study spatial, temporal, and spatio-temporal variation of ecological networks in space and in relationship to environmental gradients [@PoisCana12; @PoisStou15; @PoisGuev17].
 Second, an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19; @EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16; @PocoRoy15].